SondreHauk/TTK4145-Sanntid/README.md

 # TTK4145-Sanntid: The Elevators are Evolving!

-## Main approach - Floating master
+## Main approach - Primary Backup
 The problem: controll N elevators working in parallel across M floors.

-The approach: Floating Primary Backup system.
+The approach: Primary Backup system.
+There can (and should) be multiple backups working on the same network, but *only one primary*.
+The primary handles and distributes all hall requests and lights.
+The backups receives worldviews from the primary and stores the latest worldview received.
+If the primary disconnects, one of the backups will take over as primary.

 ## Specifications
 - No calls are lost.